 Recovery-in-place is one effective method of restoring data quickly.
 It involves using technology that can allow you to move your backup data files to a live state on your backup appliance, which eliminates the need to move the data across a network.
 This protects against server and storage system failure.

 Preparation for a disaster requires you to take a comprehensive approach that encompasses software and hardware, power, networking equipment, connectivity, and testing to ensure DR can be achieved within your RTO and RPO targets.
 Though implementing a thorough disaster recovery plan is no small task, its potential benefits are significant.

-Without a sound data backup and DR plan, your business risks suffering permanent data loss, unnecessary expenses, and massive downtime.
+Without a sound data backup and DR plan, your business risks suffering permanent lost data, unnecessary expenses, and massive downtime.
 Here are five convincing reasons for a data backup and DR plan:

-All Data is a Target: Whether you are an attorney, a dentist, running a pet shop, or a fortune 500 company, your data always remains vulnerable to threats.
-Accidents, viruses, malware, and hackers are not picky.
+All Data is a Target: Whether you are an attorney, a dentist, running a pet shop, or a Fortune 500 company, your data always remains vulnerable to threats.
+Accidents, ransomware attacks, viruses, malware, and hackers are not picky.
 They will attack your business for any number of reasons such as fulfilling a vendetta, acquiring sensitive data, or simply because they can.

 It is Easy to Lose Data: A lot of data loss occurs as a result of hardware malfunctions or human error as opposed to natural disasters.
 This means that your data is very easy to lose.

 Some Data is Invaluable: Some of your business data cannot be recovered once it is lost.